Consent Management Overview

 1. Go to the destination’s Configuration settings > Consent settings to configure the consent settings for each source.

-2. Enter enter the consent category IDs relevant for the destination in the Enter consent category IDs field.
+3. Enter the consent category IDs relevant for that destination in the Enter consent category IDs field.

-Note that for a Custom provider, you must also specify the consent logic to be applied on the category IDs while resolving them against user consent data.
-See Custom Consent Management for more information on specifying the consent logic for a custom provider.
+• For Custom provider, you must also specify the consent logic to be applied on the category IDs while resolving them against user consent data.
+See Custom Consent Management for more information.

 1. Specify the consent provider settings.